May 2017 Kabul bombing: Background

-Kabul is held by the NATO-supported Afghan Government, though both the Taliban and Islamic State were able to launch destructive attacks on the capital in the preceding months.

-Referring to the wider conflict, in April the Taliban announced a new offensive, saying their main focus would be foreign forces.
-The United States has been considering sending additional troops to Afghanistan to help stabilize the country.
+At the time of the bombing, Kabul was held by the NATO-supported Afghan government, though both the Taliban and Islamic State were able to launch destructive attacks on the capital in the preceding months.
+In April 2017, the Taliban announced a new offensive, saying their main focus would be foreign forces.
+At the time, the United States had been considering sending additional troops to Afghanistan to help stabilize the country.